-3 There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
-2 There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
-1 The institution has an Office of Sustainability website that includes some resources related to health and the environment.
-0 There is no website.
+- There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities. - There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive. - The institution has an Office of Sustainability website that includes some resources related to health and the environment. - 0 There is no website.

-Score explanation: The OSU Sustainability Institute has a place on their website where they centralize all researchers related to sustainability topics, and research by topics.
-Additionally, the OSUWMC Sustainability department has a website summarizing its initiatives including a section on "Sustainability Program: Employee Engagement, Education and Research" (https://wexnermedical.osu.edu/about-us/sustainability)
+The OSU Sustainability Institute has a place on their website where they centralize all researchers related to sustainability topics, and research by topics.
+Additionally, the OSUWMC Sustainability department has a website summarizing its initiatives including a section on "Sustainability Program: Employee Engagement, Education and Research"

 5. Has your institution recently hosted a conference or symposium on topics related to planetary health?
-Yes, the medical school has hosted at least one conference or symposium on topics related to 4 planetary health in the past year.
-Yes, the institution has hosted at least one conference or symposium on topics related to 3 planetary health in the past year.
-Yes, the institution has hosted a conference on topics related to planetary health in the past three 2 vears.
-The institution has not hosted any conferences directly, but they have provided financial support 1 for a local planetary health event.
-No, the institution has not hosted a conference on topics related to planetary health in the past 0 three years.
-Score explanation: Ohio Clinicians for Climate Action in partnership with the Byrd Polar Institute and College of Medicine at the Ohio State University has put together a Climate Change and Health Symposium: Implications for Clinical Practice on October 22, 2021.
-The agenda included basic knowledge of climate change, its connection to health, and how we as medical professionals can help bring change by encouraging discussion amongst key stakeholders on campus.
+4 Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year.
+3 Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
+1 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+0 No, the institution has not hosted a conference on topics related to planetary health in the past three years.